 - In a bowl or a large plate (tray) first add the flour, ghee and salt.

-- Add 1 or 2 tbsp water and mix everything with your hands or with a spatula.
+- Add 1 or 2 tablespoons of water and mix everything with your hands or with a spatula.

 - Add water as required and knead very well.
 The dough should be soft and smooth.